-Master of Education Practice
+Master of Education Practice & Postgraduate Certificate in Education Practice

 Do you work as a trainer or educator in a formal or informal setting?
 Whether you're a professional educator in a museum or gallery, or a registered teacher, this programme enables you to explore education through the lens of your experience.
-The Master of Education Practice links theory to practice across the diverse field of education.
-Its strengths lie in its ability to respond to the policy and socio-political impacts on education in New Zealand, its focus on cultural diversity and the ongoing critical inquiry into practice.
+The Master of Education Practice and Postgraduate Certificate in Education Practice link theory to practice across the diverse field of education.
+The programmes' strengths lie in the ability to respond to the policy and sociopolitical impacts on education in New Zealand, its focus on cultural diversity and the ongoing critical inquiry into practice.